harranali/gorm-relationships-examples/has-one/README.md

 # Has one

-This example shows the relationship between `user` and his `books` and all the operations that you can perform.
+This example shows the relationship between `user` and his `creditCards` and some of the operations that you can perform.
 ```go
 package main